-The Creating Social Impact through Collaborative Project Management: Experiential Learning course provides students with theoretical approach as well as with practical experience on developing and managing the project and initiatives aiming to create positive social change.
-The course takes Istanbul and its social impact ecosystem as an “urban laboratory” that refers and teach sustainability, social innovation, stakeholder collaboration for collective impact creation, collaborative project management, social value creation, social impact measurement, and inherent interconnections between business and other societal institutions to students both in the class and in the field.
-The course creates an experiential learning laboratory fostering collaboration between KU students, faculty and non-profit organizations in Istanbul.
-This course gives students the tools to enhance their social innovation through education in the class and interactions in real life; and as well support students to understand, identify needs, match these needs with available resources to develop and implement social impact projects.
+The Creating Social Impact through Collaborative Project Management: Experiential Learning course provides students with a theoretical approach as well as practical experience of developing and managing the project and initiatives aiming to create positive social change.
+The course takes Istanbul and its social impact ecosystem as an “urban laboratory” that refers to and teach sustainability, social innovation, stakeholder collaboration for collective impact creation, collaborative project management, social value creation, social impact measurement, and inherent interconnections between business and other societal institutions to students both in the class and in the field.
+The course creates an experiential learning laboratory fostering collaboration between KU students, faculty, and non-profit organizations in Istanbul.
+This course gives students the tools to enhance their social innovation through education in the class and interactions in real life; and as well as support students to understand, identify needs, match these needs with available resources to develop and implement social impact projects.

-The main deliverable of the course is the social impact strategy based on “Theory of Change” of a social impact actor; a social enterprise, a social responsibility project of a business or a civil societal organization; in collaboration with the members of these institutions.
+The main deliverable of the course is the social impact strategy based on the “Theory of Change” of a social impact actor; a social enterprise, a social responsibility project of a business or a civil societal organization; in collaboration with the members of these institutions.
 The students are expected to understand and grasp fully the project and come up with a useful “Theory of Change” that will be beneficial for these actors.
-The social impact strategy expected to be presented at the end of the course include: Theory of Change, Stakeholders’’ Analysis, Outcome Mapping and Data Collection Plan.
-This kind of an endeavor will necessitate visits to CSOs and will need a thorough knowledge of the social problem in question, as well as the context that the project is going to operate in.
+The social impact strategy expected to be presented at the end of the course includes Theory of Change, Stakeholders’’ Analysis, Outcome Mapping, and Data Collection Plan.
+This kind of endeavor will necessitate visits to CSOs and will need a thorough knowledge of the social problem in question, as well as the context that the project is going to operate in.

 The following organizations participated in the course as social impact actors: Longi, Tohum Otizm Foundation, Mikado Sustainable Development Consultancy, Açık Açık, Toplum Gönüllüleri FoundationSarıyer Women Entrepreneurs Cooperative, Esas Sosyal, Kodluyoruz, EÇADEM, SPoD, Tarlamvar, Ford Otosan-Bal Arıları, Small Project İstanbul, United Nations Development Programme (UNDP), Sulukule Gönüllüleri Association, Cerebral Palsy (TSÇV), Karakutu Association, Gelecek Daha Net, Turkey Family Health and Planning Foundation(TAPV), Hrant Dink Foundation, Buğday Assosiation, Assosiation for the Protection of Cultural Heritage (KMKD), Toyi, Fazla Gıda, Sabancı Foundation